roman-milk/roman-milk.github.io/not-so-fun-games.md

  Able to respond in only one way, she said all she could, "Yes, Master."
 Her mind was racing.
 Was she at last able to pleasure the wonderful master with her sex?

  One thing was for sure, she was there to present her body for his use.
-Report_Story #1